stummjr/doc.scrapinghub.com/addons.rst

     http://www.example.com/product.php?pid=135&cid=12&ttda=12

 and we want to leave only the parameter ``pid``.
-We can specify this in two ways, either using ``QUERYCLEANER_REMOVE`` or ``QUERYCLEANER_ALLOW``.
+We can specify this in two ways, either using ``QUERYCLEANER_REMOVE`` or ``QUERYCLEANER_KEEP``.
 In the first case, the pattern used would be ``cid|ttda``.
 In the second case, ``pid``.
-The best solution depends on particular case, that is, how the query filters will affect any other url that the spider is expected to crawl.
+The best solution depends on particular case, that is, how the query filters will affect any other url that the spider is expected to extract.

 .. _Scrapy: https://github.com/scrapy/scrapy
 .. _DeltaFetch code:  https://github.com/scrapinghub/scrapylib/blob/master/scrapylib/deltafetch.py